-Heather Massey came to the UK from St. Helena and worked as a maid at Kimberley Hall in Wymondham.
+Heather came to the UK from St. Helena and worked as a maid at Kimberley Hall in Wymondham.
 She married and stayed in Norfolk where she still lives.

 Arriving at Kimberley Hall